esciencecenter-digital-skills/NEBULA-docs/module-dir-structure.md

 └── slides.pmd
 ```

-and should contain the following files:
+that should contain the following files:

 - [index.md](#the-indexmd-file)
 - [info.md](#the-infomd-file)